qiboteam/qibolab/doc/source/main-documentation/platform.rst

 Indeed, to actually use a platform, a crucial information regards how to address each involved instrument, and how to route the pulses to the correct channels.

-This complementary information is represented by the :class:`qibolab.Hardware` class, which can be promoted to full-fledged :class:`qibolab.Platform` by providing an instance of :class:`qibolab.Parameters`.
+This complementary information is represented by the :class:`.Hardware` class, which can be promoted to full-fledged :class:`.Platform` by providing an instance of :class:`.Parameters`.
-The information contain by a :class:`qibolab.Hardware` is the following:
+The information contain by a :class:`.Hardware` is the following:

-- :attr:`qibolab.Hardware.instruments`, an identifier to instrument instance mapping, which may require further parameters to be instantiated
+- :attr:`.Hardware.instruments`, an identifier to instrument instance mapping, which may require further parameters to be instantiated
-- :attr:`qibolab.Hardware.qubits` and :attr:`qibolab.Hardware.couplers`, which are
+- :attr:`.Hardware.qubits` and :attr:`.Hardware.couplers`, which are
   just collections of channels identifiers, to easily retrieve channels from their role (described in the section below)